-The Church of Notre Dame in Bodilis is c.6kms NW of Landivisiau and we visited on a gloomy, grey day which was too wet for walking.
+The Church of Notre Dame in Bodilis is c.6kms NW of Landivisiau .
+It was a gloomy, grey day and far too wet for walking, and so a good day for visiting churches.
 This lovely building is not on the ‘regular’ Parish Enclosure route, but it should be, and there is a restaurant and bar right next door!
-In recent years the Church has been restored and the surrounding village modernised – it all looked very different in earlier years.
+A lot of restoration work has been done in the Church in recent years, and the surrounding village is also developing – it all looked very different in earlier years.

 We visited the church in the past but I will try to add some new images here – you always see differently the more you look.
-The imposing bell tower is outside the church, built over the enclosing wall, and dating from 1570.
-Apparently it has been struck by lightning several times and is now slightly shorter than originally intended – even so, it soars upwards and is the first aspect of the church which you notice.
+The imposing bell tower stands outside the church, built over the enclosing wall, and dates from 1570.
+Apparently lightning has been struck the tower several times and is now slightly shorter than originally intended.
+Even so it soars upwards and is the first aspect of the church which you notice.

 The South Porch, added to the church in 1601, is fascinating.
 Highly decorated both inside and out and with its own ‘bell tower’, I could spend a whole post on examining the details.
 Here are just a few.
-The Virgin Mary, a striking figure, is carved by Roland Doré, and curiously pagan figures form a frieze underneath the saints inside the porch.
+Roland Doré carved a striking figure of the Virgin Mary , and curious pagan figures stand in a frieze underneath the saints inside the porch.

 Inside the church is glorious.
 The choir and central nave date from 1567 and decorations were clearly added over many years, so styles range from the Renaissance through the Baroque to more recent times.